0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/claim-schema.md

 3. **Describe the vocabulary of the schema**

     Create a markdown file in your repository to describe the vocabulary used in the claim.
-This should contain a description of the key type *role* and its possible values
+This should contain a description of the key type *role* and its possible values:

     ```js
     # role